deconf/Analytics-Insights/readme.txt

 Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics widget,tracking,realtime,wpmu,multisite,gadwp
 Requires at least: 3.5
 Tested up to: 4.2.2
-Stable tag: 4.8
+Stable tag: 4.8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays Google Analytics reports and real-time statistics in your WordPress Dashboard.
 Inserts the latest tracking code in every page of your site.

 == Description ==
-This Google Analytics plugin for WordPress enables you to track your site using the latest Google Analytics tracking code and allows you to view the analytics reports in your
+This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view the analytics reports in your
 WordPress install.

 In addition to a set of general reports, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.